-Yvonne Garrett, Carrie L. Larson, Achy Obejas, Penn Stewart, and Tina Schumann will spend the week of January 2-9 in residence at the Kangaroo House Bed and Breakfast on Orcas Island.
-The interdisciplinary residency provides the setting for artists to focus on their respective creative practices and also share ideas and inspiration in the company of other artists.
+The 2018 Artsmith Artist Residency has come and gone.
+Yvonne Garrett, Carrie L. Larson, Achy Obejas, Penn Stewart, and Tina Schumann spent the week of January 2-9 in residence at the Kangaroo House Bed and Breakfast on Orcas Island.
+The annual residency provides a setting for artists of all disciplines to focus on their respective creative practices and also share ideas and inspiration in the company of other artists.

 Yvonne Garrett Yvonne holds an MFA in Fiction (The New School), an MA in Irish Studies (NYU), an MLIS (Palmer/LIU), an MA in Humanities & Social Thought (NYU), and a BA in English (Smith College).
 Her work has been published in Irish America, Alternative Press, Thrash Metal, and the Brooklyn Rail, among others.
 Her fifth poetry chapbook with Mary Ellen Sanger split open the sky came out in early 2016.
 She is currently pursuing a PhD at Drew University.